neos/doctools/Quickstart/GettingIntoTheFlow.rst

 	./flow3 core:setfilepermissions john www-data www-data

 Please replace *john* by your own username.
-The second argument is supposed to be the username of your webserver and the last one specifies the web server's group.
+The second argument is supposed to be the username of your web server and the last one specifies the web server's group.
 For most installations on Mac OS X this would be both *_www* instead of *www-data*.

 .. note::